microsoft/live-share/docs/getting-started.md

     - **VS:** Click on the share / session state button and select "Copy Link"
     - **VS Code**: Click the session state status bar icon and select "Invite Others (Copy Link)".

 4. **Send someone the invite link**

-    Send the link over e-mail, Slack, Skype, etc. and once they joins you can begin immediately working with them!
-The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the private limited preview.
+    Send the link over e-mail, Slack, Skype, etc. and once they join you can start collaborating!
+The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the preview.

 That's it!!